tong0701/TECHIN514/Project/README.md

 *Original ideation sketch.*

 ---
-**Note on AI Usage:** The structure and phrasing of this document were refined with the assistance of Gemini to ensure clarity.
-Additionally, Figures 1, 2, and 3 were generated using AI tools to visually interpret and clean up the original hand-drawn concepts (provided in the Appendix) for better presentation quality.
+**Note on AI Usage:** Due to my limited prior experience in this domain, I utilized AI assistants as a learning aid to understand the hardware development workflow, validate the technical feasibility of my ideas, and identify appropriate component models.
+Additionally, AI tools were used to refine the document's structure and generate the project visualizations based on my original hand-drawn sketches (provided in the Appendix).